thu-coai/PICL/README.md

 > [Pre-Training to Learn in Context]()

-In this work, we propose PICL (\textbf{P}re-training for \textbf{I}n-\textbf{C}ontext \textbf{L}earning), a framework to enhance the language models' in-context learning ability by pre-training the model on a large collection of ``intrinsic tasks'' in the general plain-text corpus using the simple language modeling objective.
+In this work, we propose PICL (**P**re-training for **I**n-**C**ontext **L**earning), a framework to enhance the language models' in-context learning ability by pre-training the model on a large collection of ``intrinsic tasks'' in the general plain-text corpus using the simple language modeling objective.
 PICL encourages the model to infer and perform tasks by conditioning on the contexts while maintaining task generalization of pre-trained models.

 ![PICL](figures/method.png "PICL Framework")